 In macOS, It is highly recommended to use HomeBrew package manager to ensure both automation and reproducibility.
 First, we need to make sure that we have the latest version of Xcode installed.

-Then, if HomeBrew is not already installed, we can install it using the following command (for more details check the HomeBrew website).
+Then we proceed to install Homebrew using the following command (for more details check the HomeBrew website).

 Now, it’s time to install the latest version of the LLVM compiler.

-The installation of LLVM compiler is a keg-only, which in HomeBrew’s terms means that it will shadow the system’s compiler rather than overriding it.
+The LLVM compiler installation is keg-only, which means it will shadow the system’s compiler instead of overriding it, according to HomeBrew’s terminology.
 In other words, it will not symlink its binaries into

 /usr/local/.
-So, to instruct R to build new packages using the newly installed compiler, one needs to create a
+To instruct R to build new packages using the newly installed compiler, you need to create a

 Let’s edit the